ORelio/Sound-Manager/UserManual/Readme-En.txt

 Q: When patching the built-in system startup sound, it does not properly update?
 A: System files may be in use, try rebooting and reapplying the sound scheme.
 A: A major system update may also revert or break the patch, try disabling and enabling the setting.

+Q: When using the Windows XP sound scheme, the startup sound should also play on logon.
+How to do this?
+R: Settings > Edit config file > set "PreferStartupSoundOnLogon=True" and save
+R: If you do not see the setting, you can add it below the others

 Q: Is there any source code for versions 1.x and 2.x?
 A: No, these versions were created using Game Maker and a bunch of batch files.